Ottis Toole: Early life

 Ottis Toole was born and raised in Jacksonville, Florida.
 Toole's father was an alcoholic who abandoned him, while his abusive mother would dress him in girls' clothing and call him Susan.
-As a young child he was a victim of sexual abuse and forced incest at the hands of many close relatives and acquaintances, including his older sister and a next-door neighbor.
+He was sexually abused as a child by many close relatives and acquaintances, including his older sister and a next-door neighbor.
+He also claimed to have been physically beaten by his brothers.
 He stated that his maternal grandmother was a Satanist who exposed him to various Satanic practices and rituals in his youth, including graverobbing.
 Toole claimed this abuse began when he revealed his homosexuality to his family.

 Toole was often classified as having a mild intellectual disability, with an intelligence quotient (IQ) of 75.
 He also had epilepsy, which resulted in frequent grand mal seizures.
 Throughout Toole's childhood, he frequently ran away from home and often slept in abandoned houses.
 He was a serial arsonist from a young age and was sexually aroused by fire.

 In the documentary Death Diploma, Toole stated that he was forced to have sex with a friend of his father's when he was five years old.
 He felt he knew that he was gay when he was 10 years old and that he had a sexual relationship with a neighborhood boy when he was 12.
 Toole dropped out of school in the ninth grade and began visiting gay bars.
-He also stated he had been a male prostitute as a teenager and that he became obsessed with gay pornography at some point.
+He also stated he had been a prostitute as a teenager and that he became obsessed with gay pornography at some point.

-Toole stated that he committed his first murder at the age of 14; after being propositioned for sex by a traveling salesman, Toole ran over the salesman with his own car.
+Toole stated that he committed his first murder at the age of 14, after being propositioned for sex by a traveling salesman.
+Toole ran over the salesman with his own car.
 Toole was first arrested at the age of 17 in August 1965 for loitering.

-Much information on Toole between 1966 and 1973 is unclear, but authorities believe that he began drifting around the Southwestern United States and that he supported himself by prostitution and panhandling.
+Much of the information about Toole's activities between 1966 and 1973 is unclear, but authorities believe that he began drifting around the Southwestern United States and that he supported himself by prostitution and panhandling.
 While living in Nebraska, Toole was one of the prime suspects in the 1974 murder of 24-year-old Patricia Webb.
 Shortly after, he left Nebraska and briefly settled in Boulder, Colorado.
 One month later, he became a prime suspect in the homicide of 31-year-old Ellen Holman, who was murdered on October 14, 1974.
-With many accusations against him, Toole left Boulder and headed back to Jacksonville.
+With many accusations being made against him, Toole left Boulder and headed back to Jacksonville.

-In early 1975, Toole returned to Jacksonville after drifting and hitch-hiking through the American South.
+In early 1975, Toole returned to Jacksonville after drifting and hitchhiking through the American South.
 On January 14, 1976, he married a woman 25 years his senior.
 She left him three days later, after discovering his homosexuality.
 Toole later said during an interview that his marriage was a tactic meant to conceal his true sexuality.